Think of one word that would describe what brought or is bringing you to JesusChurch. Share that word and a sentence or two explanation.

 Ephesians 6:10-12, Isaiah 61:1-4, Matthew 10:7-8

-Reflection: How has God used you to minister to someone?
+Reflection: How have you seen this spiritual battle in your life?
+How has God used you to minister to someone?

 7. Disciple the Next Generation